-For financial information relating to each geographic segment, see Note 20, Segment Information, in the Notes to Consolidated Financial Statements.
+For financial information relating to each segment, see Note 20, Segment Information, in the Notes to Consolidated Financial Statements.

 Global Industry Practices.
-Our executive search business operates in six broad industry groups: Financial Services, Industrial, Consumer Markets, Global Technology and Services, Life Sciences, and Education and Social Enterprise.
-These industry categories and their relative sizes, as measured by net revenue for 2012 and 2011, are as follows:
+Our executive search business, excluding leadership consulting, operates in six broad industry groups listed below.
+These industry categories and their relative sizes, as measured by net revenue for 2013 and 2012, are as follows: